SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

 In this exercise, you will onboard SQL Server to Azure Arc using PowerShell commands to Azure Portal.

-## Task 1: Login To Azure Portal in SQL Server via Hyper-V Manager
+## Task 1: Login to Azure Portal in SQL Server via Hyper-V Manager

 1. From the start menu of the LAB VM, search for **Hyper-V Manager**.